 Click here to make your reservations online.

 To make a reservation by phone, you may call the hotel direct at 202-872-1500 and identify yourself as being with the American College of Cardiology/Cardio Health Promotion group.

 The ACC negotiated room rate is $199 per night plus state and local taxes (currently 14.5%) per night.
-The ACC room block is scheduled to be held until May 2, 2019, but may sell out prior to this date.
+The ACC room block has been extended and will end now on May 7, 2019, but may sell out prior to this date.
 We advise you to register for the course and reserve your lodging as soon as possible.

 Smoking is prohibited in all ACC meeting rooms.

 We encourage participation by all individuals.
 If you have a disability, advance notification of any special needs will help us serve you better.